SonGohan/-JAL123-cockpit-simulation/README.md

 - This scenario requires the FlyWithLua addon in order to run the LUA script files for controlling cockpit animations.
 Descriptions of those files are included in "LUA script file descriptions.txt".

 - Two of the aircraft cockpit files will need to be modified in order to properly display altimeter data on the Captain's altimeter, And the heading on the overhead compass.
 Details to do this are located in the "Editing Felis cockpit files.txt" file.
-I am uncertain if including the files and having one replace it will mess with the licensing validation, so it is better to edit them yourself, and create a backup beforehand.
+I am uncertain if including the files and having one replace it will mess with the licensing validation (not taking into consideration the implications of including files from a payware aircraft onto a public repository), so it is better to edit them yourself, and create a backup beforehand.

 ----